ietf-wg-acme/acme/draft-ietf-acme-acme.md

 future, the specification of those fields MUST describe whether they may be provided by the client.

-The server creates a registration object with the included contact information.
+The server creates a registration object with the included contact information and key.
-The "key" element of the registration is set to the public key used to verify the JWS (i.e., the "jwk" element of the JWS header).
-The server returns this registration object in a 201 (Created) response, with the registration URI in a Location header field.
+The server returns this
+registration object in a 201 (Created) response, with the registration URI in a Location header field.